 Bigeye Tuna Commercial Harvest Status

-On February 5, 2014, NOAA Fisheries published a proposed rule (78 FR 6876) to extend current management measures for years 2014, 2015, and 2016.
-This proposed rule would implement the Inter-American Tropical Tuna Commission (IATTC) Resolution C 13-01 and includes restrictions on Pacific bigeye tuna catch by U.S. longline vessels over 24 meters.
-The annual limit that may be captured and landed by large longline vessels in the IATTC Convention Area is 500 metric tons.
+On April 9, 2014, National Marine Fisheries Service (NMFS) published a final rule (79 FR 19487) to extend management measures for tropical tuna in years 2014, 2015, and 2016.
+This final rule implemented Inter-American Tropical Tuna Commission (IATTC) Resolution C-13-01 and includes restrictions on Pacific bigeye tuna catch by U.S. longline vessels over 24 meters in overall length (large longline vessels).
+The annual limit that may be caught and landed by large longline vessels in the IATTC Convention Area (defined as waters bounded by the coast of the Americas, the 50° N. and 50° S. parallels, and the 150° W. meridian) is 500 metric tons (mt).

-NOAA Fisheries monitors the retained catches of bigeye tuna using logbook data submitted by vessel captains and other available information.
-The annual catch limit for bigeye tuna was reached in November of 2013 for the first time since 2007.
-NOAA Fisheries closed the fishery effective November 11, 2013.
-For more details on the 2013 bigeye tuna fishery closure, please see the Federal Register publications: 78 FR 65887 and 78 FR 70002.
+NMFS monitors the retained catches of bigeye tuna using both logbook data submitted by vessel captains and other available information.
+In 2013, the annual catch limit for bigeye tuna was reached in November, the first time the limit was reached since 2007.
+It was again reached in 2014, in October, and 2015, in August.

-The Unites States large-scale longline bigeye tuna harvest estimates, by U.S. longline vessels greater than 24 meters, may be found at the NOAA Fisheries Pacific Islands Regional Office Annual Catch Limits website.
+The United States bigeye tuna harvest estimates by large longline vessels can be found at the NOAA Fisheries Pacific Islands Regional Office Annual Catch Limits website.

 For more information, please contact Taylor Debevec at email@example.com or 562-980-4066.